huaweicloud/generator-cloudide-plugin/README.md

     ...
 };
 ```
-* step 4: Change the src attribute to your compiled js entry.
+* step 4: Change the src attribute to your compiled js entry in your html page or template.
 ```html
 <head>
     ...